 Within our curriculum, the explicit teaching of historical vocabulary is frequently revisited to make lesson memorable, relevant and fixed in the children’s memory.
 Embedded historical vocabulary helps children to transfer knowledge, understand and make sense of what they have learned and deepen their historical understanding of a variety of sources used to investigate past influences and the shifting perceptions of our world, country, culture and local community.
 We want our children to be equipped to recognise and avoid stereotyping and bias and question and challenge perceptions of the past thus, allowing them to think critically and develop perspective and judgement.

-How history curriculum aims to celebrate and give children the cultural and social capital they need understand the world they are growing up.
+Our history curriculum aims to celebrate and give children the cultural and social capital they need understand the world they are growing up.
 We want pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 An awareness of the individual needs of pupils in a class means that all children including those disadvantaged or children with SEND or EAL are able to develop their historical knowledge, applying what they know and can do with increasing fluency and independence.
 We endeavour for children to recognise that what they learn in history, combined with our school values and PHSE teachings, should have the ability to influence their decisions, personal choices and attitudes.

 History is taught throughout the year so that children achieve a secure knowledge of chronology in their learning, skills and concepts are revisited and learning retained.
 This enables children to draw comparisons and make connections between different time periods and their own lives.
 Lessons are carefully planned in terms of progression, depth, appropriate historical skills, knowledge and understanding suited to each age group